LynkRobotics/LynkOA/2025/EarlySeasonStrategy.md

 - Deep Cage climb

 ### Stretch goals
+Purpose: Goals that we aren't as focused on, but if it falls in our lap or we've completed the will list, we will go for
 - Ground intake of Algae
 - Able to score at least two Algae in the Processor
 - Maintain possession of Algae when removing from the Reef